riscv-vela/.github/profile/README.md

 ecosystem, keeping each component reusable across robotics, industrial, automotive, and other edge workloads.

-For a quick overview of Vela, see the [Open Source Summit Korea 2026 Pamphlet.](https://github.com/riscv-vela/.github/blob/main/profile/riscv-vela_OSS_Korea_en.pdf)
+For a quick overview of riscv-vela, see the [Open Source Summit Korea 2026 Pamphlet.](https://github.com/riscv-vela/.github/blob/main/profile/riscv-vela_OSS_Korea_en.pdf)

 ## 2. Overview of repositories